suinleelab/cxr_covid/README.md

             BIMCV-COVID-19.h5

 ## Training the models
-After setting up the datasets, train models using the "train_covid.py" script.
-This script works via the command line; for more information on using the script, run "python train_covid.py --help".
+After setting up the datasets, train models using the `train_covid.py` script.
+This script works via the command line; for more information on using the script, run `python train_covid.py --help`.

+## Evaluating the models
+Once you have trained models on both datasets, evaluate the models using the script `roc.py`.
+This will calculate receiver operating characteristic curves for both internal and external test data.
+First, edit the "options" section of `roc.py` to match the output paths from model training; the checkpoint files may be found in `./checkpoints`.
+Then, call `python roc.py` to generate the ROC curves.